galwifhat/moringa-ai/prompt-powered-toolkit/AIPromptJournal.md

 **How it helped:**

 ```
-Understand that there are better way to handle api calls
+Understand that there are better ways to handle api calls
 ```

 **Challenges:**

 ```
+None from this prompt
 ```

 #### Prompt #2